Satellite Quantum Communications: Fundamental Bounds and Practical Security: Conclusions

 \section{Conclusions}

-In this work we have established the ultimate limits and the practical rates that can be achieved in secure quantum communications with satellites, assuming various configurations (downlink/uplink) and operation settings (night- or day-time).
+In this work we have established the ultimate limits and the practical rates that can be achieved in secure quantum communications with satellites, assuming various configurations (downlink/uplink) and operational settings (night- or day-time).
 While our study is based on ideas and tools developed in Ref.~\cite{FreeSpacePaper} for free-space quantum communications, it also required a number of non-trivial generalizations in order to account for the slant propagation at variable altitudes and beyond the atmosphere.
 As a matter of fact, the underlying physical models for atmospheric turbulence and background noise have crucial differences with respect to the models adopted for free-space communications on the ground.

-We have started by establishing information-theoretic upper limits to the maximum number of secret bits (and ebits) that can be achieved per use of the satellite link in all scenarios.
-Our analysis has gradually considered all effects due to diffraction, extinction, limited efficiency, pointing error, atmospheric turbulence and background noise.
+We have started our work by establishing information-theoretic upper limits to the maximum number of secret bits (and ebits) that can be achieved per use of the satellite link in all scenarios.
+Our theoretical analysis considers all relevant effects, as due to diffraction, atmospheric extinction, limited efficiency, pointing error, turbulence, thermal background, and setup noise.

 In uplink, turbulence is very important because it affects the beam close to the transmitter where the spot size is small.
 In this case, both pointing error and turbulence effects must be accounted for.
 By contrast, in downlink, the spot size is already very large when it enters the atmosphere, compared to the typical size of the turbulent eddies.
 For this reason, turbulence is negligible and the only relevant effect is the pointing error.

-A further asymmetry is introduced by the background noise induced by sky brightness and planetary albedos (Moon and Earth), even though this problem can be greatly mitigated by adopting narrower frequency filters, which is indeed possible in homodyne-like setups with continuous variable systems.
+A further asymmetry is introduced by the background noise that is induced by sky brightness and planetary albedos (Moon and Earth), even though this background can be greatly suppressed by using narrow frequency filters.
+Such filters are indeed created by the interferometric process occurring in homodyne-like setups where the signals are mode-matched with a strong local oscillator.